dariusz-wozniak/TestsAreFun/readme.md

-Welcome to demo of different types of tests.
+Welcome to the demo of different types of tests.
 The following table explains what tests are included along with the used tools and pre-requisities to run tests.

 | Tests type |  Tools  | Comments  |
 |---|---|---|